-We tried to train the network with different sets of hyper-parameters in hope to get better results, but eventually, the network has always learnt the same strategy.
+We tried to train the network with different sets of hyper-parameters in hope of getting better results, but eventually, the network has always learned the same strategy.
 The articles linked in the previous paragraph mention some reasons which suggest that historic prices only are not enough to accurately predict the future price.

-The next step to improve the model would be collecting and using more data, for example sentiment indicators.
-That would require a lot of additional work, and in the end wouldn’t guarantee good results.
-With some experience in deep learning, we saw another approach which would eliminate the need to make trading decisions by ourselves.
+The next step to improve the model would be collecting and using more data, for example, sentiment indicators.
+That would require a lot of additional work, and in the end, wouldn’t guarantee good results.
+With some experience in deep learning, we saw another approach that would eliminate the need to make trading decisions by ourselves.